OpenMS/pyopenms-docs/docs/source/user_guide/glossary.rst

     OpenMS API
         A C++ interface that allows developers to use OpenMS core library classes and methods.

+    Orbitrap
     orbitrap
         In MS, an ion trap mass analyzer consisting of an outer barrel-like electrode and a coaxial inner spindle-like electrode that traps ions in an orbital motion around the spindle.
         An ultra-high resolution MS analyzer, capable of resolving fine-isotope structure.

+    peak maps
+    peak map
+        A collection of mass spectra (and/or chromatograms), usually sorted by retention time.
+Can contain spectra of one or more MS levels (usually level 1 and 2).

     peptide-spectrum match
     PSM
         A method used in proteomics to identify proteins from a complex mixture.
 Involves comparing the